 Managing construction and development in and around New Hampshire’s lakes, rivers, ponds and Seacoast.

-Certain construction, fill, excavation or dredge activities within surface waters, banks, and the protected shoreland are therefore regulated under state law.
-Examples of regulated activities include, but are not limited to:
+State laws regulate certain types of construction, fill, excavation or dredge activities within surface waters, banks, and the protected shoreland.
+Examples include, but are not limited to:

 The Shoreland Water Quality Protection Act (RSA 483-B) regulates waterfront development on land.
 The Act establishes minimum standards for the subdivision, use and development of shorelands adjacent to the state’s public waterbodies.